liferay/sennajs.com/src/pages/docs/develop/errorHandling.md

 >
 >Returns true if the request timed out.

-With just one simple funciton, you can control how your app handles those errors.
+With just one simple function, you can control how your app handles those errors.

 ```